-PLEASE REPORT ALL OUTBREAKS OF INFLUENZA to the LHD AND to your respective IDPH Long-term Care Regional Office or applicable State agency within 24 hours (within eight regularly scheduled business hours) by telephone or fax.
-Pursuant to the Control of Communicable Diseases Code Section 690.565, any pattern of cases or increased incidence of any illness beyond the expected number of cases in a given period that may indicate an outbreak shall be reported to the local health authority within 24 hours.
-A suspected outbreak of influenza should be reported by the LTCF to the LHD.
+PLEASE REPORT ALL OUTBREAKS OF INFLUENZA to the LHD AND to your respective IDPH Long-term Care Regional Office within 24 hours (within eight regularly scheduled business hours) by telephone or fax.
+Pursuant to the Control of Communicable Diseases Code Section [77 ILCS 45 690.565], any pattern of cases or increased incidence of any illness beyond the expected number of cases in a given period that may indicate an outbreak shall be reported to the local health authority within 24 hours.
 Clusters or outbreaks determined to be confirmed as influenza should then be reported by the LHD to the IDPH influenza surveillance program via the Outbreak Reporting System (ORS).
 Facilities should use the attached Influenza Outbreak Report Form to assist in collecting and disseminating information to the LHD.

-After seven days have passed without a new case of ILI in the facility, the outbreak can be considered resolved and will be finalized and closed by the LHD in the Outbreak Reporting System (ORS).
+After seven days from the latest case onset have passed without a new case of ILI in the facility, the outbreak can be considered resolved and will be finalized and closed by the LHD in the Outbreak Reporting System (ORS).